Child Tax Credit: What Will The Revised Credit Mean For Families?

 The enhanced Child Tax Credit will be available to about 39 million families, accounting for 65 million children, according to the Biden administration.
 That covers around 88 percent of the nation’s children.
 Approximately 13 percent of households with children faced food insecurity due to lack of money, according to Census data from late May and early June of 2021.
 About 21 percent of renting households with children were behind on their rent, according to the same data.
-Early estimates from the Center on Budget and Policy Priorities suggest that expanding the Child Tax Credit will push 4.1 million children beyond the poverty line.READ MORE: Rocks And Debris From Train Trestle Damage Man's Truck While He Was Driving
+Early estimates from the Center on Budget and Policy Priorities suggest that expanding the Child Tax Credit will push 4.1 million children beyond the poverty line.READ MORE: Man Pleads Guilty In Fatal Penn Hills DUI Crash

 How Much Will You Get?